logo

 This comparison table gives some sense of the size of different platforms’ market offerings for retail traders.
 (Some instruments are available for professional traders only, in which case I haven’t included them here).

-It might also be important to you that you have access to fractional shares.
+It might also be important to you that you have access to Fractional shares are portions of shares (or ETFs) that are smaller than one whole share.
+They are designed to make ownership of large, expensive shares more accessible. fractional sharesinfo.
 If so, your shortlist can immediately be narrowed down to the following platforms:

 Interactive Brokers